marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/rename.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RENAME, file system, rename file

 .. _rename:

-.. index:: RENAME

-.. index:: file system, rename file

 RENAME --- Rename a file
 ************************